sib-swiss/biodiversity-bioinformatics/docs/course_material/day2/3_busco.md

 ## Assessing genome assemblies for completeness

-Before we download any genomics data, let’s create a working directory for this exercise, starting by opening a terminal on the Workspace if you’ve not already got one open.
+Before we download any genomics data, let's create a working directory for this exercise, starting by opening a terminal on the Workspace if you've not already got one open.
 Then, from the `/workspace/biodivinfo/` directory, create a new directory (`mkdir`) and navigate into the new directory (`cd`):

 ```
 cd /workspace/biodivinfo/